leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Cerebral_Cortex.md

 <p markdown='1' style="text-align:center">---</p>
 <br>

-One of the arguments highlighted by Hassabis et al. (2016) and Ganguli (2018), presented in the 'Motivations' section{link}, is that neuroscience and AI provide a good source of priors for each other.
+One of the arguments highlighted by Hassabis et al. (2016) and Ganguli (2018), presented in the [Motivations section]({{ site.baseurl }}/Systems_Neuroscience_for_AI_Motivation/), is that neuroscience and AI provide a good source of priors for each other.
 A possible example of this is [Costa et al. (2017)](https://arxiv.org/abs/1711.02448), which attempts to map cortical circuitry onto a variant of the LSTM.
 While I don’t place a lot of probability mass on the thesis of the article being correct, it is a relevant and recent example of inter-field crosstalk and how the two fields can yield meaningful hypotheses for each other.

 These are only the beginning of our encounters with the cortex.
 Being such an important area for both representing and interacting with the world, almost all future sections will involve the cortex and its interactions with other brain areas.
 Our next stop is at the cortex’s gateway, the brain part through which almost all input to the cortex must pass: the thalamus.